pkong-ds/go-ldap-authentication/README.md

+# How to connect to the hosted LDAP server

+Search "LDAP server (testing)" in the 1Password vault.

-# How to setup the LDAP server
+# How to setup the LDAP server locally

 Install mkcert